-Educational Services

-Positive Behavior Interventions and Support (PBIS)
+Educational Services Positive Behavior Interventions and Support (PBIS)

 Nevada County uses a PBIS model to address school behaviors.
 Positive Behavior Interventions and Supports (PBIS) is an organized, data-driven system of interventions, strategies and supports that positively impact school-wide and individualized behavior planning.
 PBIS focuses on the development and implementation of proactive procedure and practices to prevent problem behavior by providing a systematic framework of school-wide systems and individualized supports.
 Focusing on a proactive model, PBIS utilizes a three-tier behavioral model including Universal, Secondary and Tertiary or Intensive.
-Universal or Primary Prevention focuses on school and classroom wide systems for all students, staff, and settings with an emphasis on prevention and reinforcement of positive social and academic behavior.
-Finally, the Tertiary Prevention or intensive tier provides support for students that need specific, specialized, and individualized systems addressing consistent high-risk behavior.
-The four critical features of SW-PBIS include: Locally meaningful and culturally relevant outcomes, empirically supported practices, systems to support implementation, and data to monitor effective and equitable implementation and to guide decision making.
+Universal or Primary Prevention focuses on school and classroom wide systems for all students, staff and settings with an emphasis on prevention and reinforcement of positive social and academic behaviors.
+Secondary focuses on individual students and/or specific groups of students demonstrating atrisk behavior.
+Finally, the Tertiary Prevention or intensive tier provides support for students that need specific, specialized and individualized systems addressing consistent high-risk behavior.
+The four critical features of SW-PBIS include: Locally-meaningful, culturally-relevant outcomes, empirically-supported practices systems, and data to support and monitor effective and equitable implementation and to guide decision making.

-Trauma-Informed Restorative Instructional Practice The focus of this practice is to acknowledge pain and provide necessary boundaries and new directives to modify behavior, this is referred to as Restorative practice.
+Trauma-Informed Restorative Instructional Practice The district continues to focus on acknowledgement of pain and providing necessary boundaries and new directives to modify behavior.
+This is referred to as Restorative practice.
 Although resolution strategies manifest themselves differently at each school site, they maintain a general pattern: Students must confront individuals they've harmed and vice versa.
 At the root of the shift is a changed belief system.
 It's no longer the understanding that punitive, strict punishment will rectify student behavior, creating a healthier learning environment.
-While suspension rates have worsened recently (except for the Covid-19 pandemic time when kids were not on campuses), the restorative practice program has proven to be beneficial.
-Generally, where it's been conducted over longer stretches of time suspensions and expulsions have dropped, and school cultures have improved.
+While suspension rates have worsened recently (with exception of pandemic times), the restorative practice program has proven to be beneficial.
+Learning In spaces where it's been conducted over longer stretches of time suspensions and expulsions have dropped, and school cultures have improved.